baderelg/Born2beRoot/README.md

 > <summary><strong>Why ?</strong></summary>
 >
 > > Embodying a character while tackling a project isn't just entertaining, it forges stronger connections with the logic and makes it way more engaging.</br>
-> > When you try expressing what you just learned with the voice of a fictional character, it helps cement the newly acquired knowledge and even adds new perspectives.</br>
+> > When you try expressing what you just learned with the voice of a fictional character, it helps cementing the newly acquired knowledge and even adds new perspectives.</br>
 > >
 > </details>
 > <details>